Story: National Party

 National’s most radical reformer was Ruth Richardson, finance minister during the 1990–93 Bolger government.
 Wanting to reduce the size of government and encourage self-reliance, she slashed welfare benefits and introduced the Employment Contracts Act 1991, which de-unionised much of the workforce – leading critics to dub the reforms ‘Ruthanasia’.
 The reforms were a victory for the libertarian wing of the party, but caused a rift with conservatives and liberals.
 When National almost lost the 1993 election, Richardson was relieved of her finance portfolio.

-Under the influence of Finance Minister Ruth Richardson, Bolger’s government continued the free-market economic reforms initiated under the previous Labour administration.
+Under the influence of Finance Minister Ruth Richardson, Bolger’s government continued the free-market economic reforms initiated by the previous Labour administration.
 This agenda was more radical than the mildly right-of-centre approach expected by National voters, many of whom defected to other parties.
 Many went to the populist New Zealand First party, led by Winston Peters, whom Bolger had sacked from his cabinet in October 1991.
 National barely retained power in 1993, helped partly by severe divisions on the left.
 A measure of voters’ disenchantment was their approval of a switch to a proportional representation electoral system, in referendums in 1992 and 1993.

 Coalition government